Have you ever wondered how our forefathers powered industrial expansion in rural New England?

 We have few landmarks that tell the story, but Leverett is lucky to have one such beloved icon.
 With your help we can let it tell us its secrets, triumphs, and disappointments, and how it can be a bellwether for the future.

-With the donation of a nearly three-hundred-year-old sawmill property and the land surrounding it, Friends of the North Leverett Sawmill has been formed for charitable purposes to rehabilitate this historic mill built in the 1760s and turn it into a living history and technology museum.
+With the donation of a nearly three-hundred-year-old sawmill property and the land surrounding it, Friends of the North Leverett Sawmill was formed for charitable purposes to rehabilitate this historic 1774 mill and turn it into an industrial heritage and technology museum.

 Throughout America, people are losing important barometers of their past.
 We are lucky to have a community that treasures and wants to understand and document our past: in a recent survey about half of Leverett households wished to save our historic buildings.
-We decided to try to realize their desires by starting with the most iconic, the Sawmill at the junction of North Leverett and Cave Hill roads along the meandering Sawmill River.
+Our contribution to this vision begins with the most iconic, the Sawmill at the junction of North Leverett and Cave Hill roads along the meandering Sawmill River.

 — Quote from the Historic Assets Survey recorded between 11/29/2017 and 4/3/2018